Post job

 Community service offers or CSO support in crime response, investigation, and prevention where police powers are not necessary.
 The community service officers assist the police officers in terms of upholding order and law in the community.
 They provide citizens with customer service, community outreach, and patrol.
 It is their job to implement city codes and other non-criminal police associated duties.
 They provide non-EMS in-home and on-site assistance to the citizens.
 Also, they respond to non-criminal complaints, building checks, and more.

 Community services officers make a very good living in the education industry with an average annual salary of $42,187.
-Whereas security officers are paid the highest salary in the utilities industry with the average being $29,956.
+On the other hand, security officers are paid the highest salary in the utilities industry, with average annual pay of $29,956.Most community services officers achieve a similar degree level compared to security officers.
+For example, they're 2.5% more likely to graduate with a Master's Degree, and 0.3% more likely to earn a Doctoral Degree.

 The enforcement officer is someone who promotes and enforces policies, instructions, and obligations of tenants.
 An enforcement officer aims to resolve two parties' issues that may arise from orders given by the admin or management.
 Among the enforcement officers' tasks is to assist in evictions, render payments, and inform them of new ordinances and instructions for tenants to abide by.
 An enforcement officer may also be tasked to ensure that a judgment or resolution is enforced and observed.

-What a Security Officer Does FAQs
+What a security officer does FAQs